I’m just someone who likes cooking and for whom sharing food is a form of expression. – Maya Angelou

 German Gingerbread Cookies

 A fun way to say “Ich liebe Dich” (I love you!) to the ones nearest to your heart this Christmas!
 These delectable cookies are a German staple around the holidays.
 They can also be decorated with fun sayings to add the perfect touch!
+One of the best Christmas treats!

 - 5 cups of white flour